Supported Object Types

-In cases where the CAD model imported is complex and exceed the above specifications, the MTG has an option for Pro license users to simplify the model through the Complexity tab.
+In cases where the imported CAD model is complex and exceed the above specifications, the MTG has an option to simplify the model through the Complexity tab.
 See How to Create Model Targets - simplification for more information.

 The following advice is by necessity somewhat generic, and specific models may have still particular issues.
 Feel free to get in touch via the forums if the Model Target Generator isn't working properly for your particular model.

 It can be helpful to add textures to your model if these provide visual fidelity and resembles the physical object.
 The textures can be surface patterns, labels, prints, or flat elements - such as gauge-backplates.

 Such details help Vuforia Engine extracting the necessary information from the geometry and improves detection and tracking; though, the final detection and tracking performance depend on many run-time factors such as lighting intensity and color.
 The Model Target Generator will provide a warning if it detects missing textures on a model.

 The currently supported texture formats are JPG, PNG, and PGM in either 32-bit, 24-bit, and 8-bit.
 Have this in mind when importing models to the MTG, as using other file formats for your CAD-model texture may result in import errors.